casangi/casadocs/docs/api/casaconfig.rst

-   --configfile CONFIGFILE  location of the user configuration file --noconfig               do not load user configuration file --nositeconfig           do not load site configuration file --startupfile            path to user's startup file --nostartupfile          do not use any startup file --logfile LOGFILE        path to log file --log2term               direct output to terminal --nologger               do not start CASA logger --nologfile              do not create a log file --nogui                  avoid starting GUI tools --cachedirr CACHEDIR     location for internal working files --colors {Neutral,NoColor,Linux,LightBG} prompt color --pipeline               start CASA pipeline run --agg                    startup without graphical backend
+   --configfile CONFIGFILE  location of the user configuration file --noconfig               do not load user configuration file --nositeconfig           do not load site configuration file --startupfile STARTFILE  path to user's startup file --nostartupfile          do not use any startup file --logfile LOGFILE        path to log file --log2term               direct output to terminal --nologger               do not start CASA logger --nologfile              do not create a log file --nogui                  avoid starting GUI tools --cachedir CACHEDIR     location for internal working files --colors {Neutral,NoColor,Linux,LightBG} prompt color --pipeline               start CASA pipeline run --agg                    startup without graphical backend